Redth/ZXing.Net.Mobile/readme.md

 - Simple API - Scan in as little as 2 lines of code!

 ###Thanks
-ZxingSharp.Mobile is a combination of a lot of peoples' work that I've put together (including my own).
+ZXing.Mobile.Mobile is a combination of a lot of peoples' work that I've put together (including my own).
 So naturally, I'd like to thank everyone who's helped out in any way.
 Those of you I know have helped I'm listing here, but anyone else that was involved, please let me know!

 - ZXing Project and those responsible for porting it to C#
 - John Carruthers - https://github.com/JohnACarruthers/zxing.MonoTouch